MTG/gaia/README.md

     ```
     ***NOTE: be careful to use `python3` consistently as `./waf install`on its own will use the default `python.`***

-- Build documentation (optional or online), it will be located at build/doc/ folder - currently doesn't work
+- Build documentation (optional or online), it will be located at build/doc/ folder

     ```
     $ python3 src/doc/regenerate_docstring.py